sygad/IR-Beam-Sensor/README.md

 ## ESPHome Code

-Create a new ESPHome project, adding the code below.
+Create a new ESPHome project, adding the code below, uploading it to the Wemos D1 when ready.

 ```
 esphome: